Tencent/APIJSON/README(English).md

  Client parse | Previous way | APIJSON
 -------- | ------------ | ------------
- View structure | Search docs or view logs after responses for requests | Just view the requests, and viewing logs after responses for requests is also supported
+ View structure | Search documents or view logs after responses for requests | Just view the requests, and viewing logs after responses for requests is also supported
  Operate | Parse JSON String from responses | Parse with JSONResponse or use previous way

  Client requests for different requirements | Previous way | APIJSON